-All degree and diploma students will be assigned a faculty advisor.
+All degree and diploma students will be assigned a faculty advisor and a Student Success Advisor.
 Students are encouraged to interact regularly with their faculty advisors to plan their academic program, complete the Senior Chapel (required for former M.Div. and diploma), and reflect on academic and vocational development.
 Students under Special Status will be advised by the Registrar's Office.